ChrisWebbDeveloper/chriswebbdeveloper.co.uk-v2/README.md

-# chriswebbdeveloper.co.uk
+# chriswebbdeveloper.co.uk-v2

 > [!NOTE]
 > This is an old version of the project, kept for posterity.
-Please see the [main branch](https://github.com/ChrisWebbDeveloper/chriswebbdeveloper.co.uk) for the latest version of this website
+Please see the [chriswebbdeveloper.co.uk repository](https://github.com/ChrisWebbDeveloper/chriswebbdeveloper.co.uk) for the latest version of this website

 > [!CAUTION]
 > Some external links will likely no longer function due to being out of date.
 As this project is deprecated these will not be updated